Donald Cragen: In SVU

 At the start of the ninth season, Cragen is briefly relieved of duty for failure to supervise due to the actions of several of his detectives, such as Detective Odafin Tutuola's (Ice-T) stepson, Darius Parker (Ludacris), committing three murders and being acquitted of them, Benson aiding her fugitive half-brother Simon Marsden (Michael Weston) and her partner, Detective Elliot Stabler (Christopher Meloni), covering up his daughter's DUI.
 Cragen is forced to transfer to the office of Chief of Detectives and cede control of his precinct to the newly promoted Sergeant John Munch (Richard Belzer).
 The transfer is short-lived, however, as Cragen's command is restored after Munch allows a suspect (Cynthia Nixon) faking dissociative identity disorder to be released into her sister's care, only for her to kill her parents.
 In season 11, he is again suspended for 10 days, and is told that any further trouble concerning his unit will cost him his job.
-In "Ace", he uses deadly force against a baby trafficker who is about to kill a rape victim.
+In "Ace", he uses deadly force against a baby trafficker (Pasha D. Lychnikoff) who is about to kill a rape victim.

 Throughout Season 13, Cragen takes a more personalized role in SVU cases.
 In the episode "Russian Brides", Cragen takes on an undercover assignment to lure out a killer of young mail order brides, posing as the head of a children's rights organization.
 During a conversation with his "date", he mentions that he and his late wife talked about adopting a child after she suffered a miscarriage but could not find the time to go through with it.
 It is left ambiguous whether Cragen is speaking of his own life, or merely improvising as part of his undercover role.
 The season 13 finale, "Rhodium Nights", closes with Cragen awakening in bed to find the body of a young female escort beside him, her throat cut, and his hands covered in blood.
 He is suspended while the NYPD's Internal Affairs Bureau investigates him for murder.
 In the Season 14 premiere, Bureau Chief ADA of the Public Integrity Unit, Paula Foster (Paget Brewster), investigates Cragen in the murder of the escort.
 He is arrested and held at Rikers Island.
 The SVU detectives work the case as well, trying to prove that he was framed.
 It is discovered that Cragen did hire a few escorts for "company".
 After it is proven that the girl was murdered by her pimp, Bart Ganzel (Peter Jacobson), Foster drops the murder charge, but announces that she is charging him with several other crimes, prompting Benson and the SVU detectives to dig into Foster's motives.
 Benson discovers that Foster is on the payroll of Wilson (an escort booker).
 The SVU detectives arrest Foster, which allows the charges against Cragen to be dropped.